datatom-infinity/infinity-csi/docs/deploy-block.md

-# Datatom infinity CSI Plugin
+# Datatom infinity block CSI Plugin

 The infinity block CSI plugin can enable your Container Orchestrator use datatom infinity storage.